falkeetsingh/Team-Quad-Developers/README.md

 This contains our project GREENTRACE that is a website.
-The frontend is done using react and flask hase been used to integrate the backend with the frontend.
+The frontend is done using react and flask has been used to integrate the backend with the frontend.
 The backend contains python code for graph and heatmap generation.